inasafe/inasafe-doc/docs/source/training/socialisation/introduction_to_qgis.rst

 9. InaSAFE Installation and Set up ..................................

-As we know it, InaSAFE made only for QGIS.
-It is one of plugin which available in QGIS Repository.
-Make sure before you follow steps below, you have connected to internet connection.
-To get InaSAFE please look steps as follow:
+As we know, InaSAFE plugin has been built for QGIS.
+It is one of the plugins which are available in QGIS Repository.
+Make sure before you follow steps below, you have a working internet connection.
+To get InaSAFE please follow these steps:

 - Go to :menuselection:`Plugins -> Manage and install plugins` menu.